vmware-tanzu/tanzu-dev-portal/.github/ISSUE_TEMPLATE/content-proposal.md

 ## Reviewer Checklist

 * [ ] Review if the content is a good fit for the Tanzu Developer Center.
+See [Content Prewriting and Ideation](https://github.com/vmware-tanzu/tanzu-dev-portal/wiki/Contribution,-Prewriting-Ideation-(GitHub-and-Google-Docs-Method))
 * [ ] There this GitHub issue has been added to the [content backlog project](https://github.com/vmware-tanzu/tanzu-dev-portal/projects/7)
 * [ ] Ensure with the author that the content has been reviewed for technical accuracy.
 * [ ] Ensure with the author that the content has been through copy editing.